 She is now a soprano of international renown, has sung for the English National Opera and is freelance singing all over the world.
 She has sung in such prestigious venues as The Royal Opera House Covent Garden, The Santa Fe Opera, the Royal Festival Hall, and Theatre de Champs-Elysees in Paris to name a few.
 She also won the prestigious BBC Cardiff Singer of the World Competition in 2007.

 She is proud to be sponsoring the Lied class at the DCFS as she hopes to inspire a new generation in the performance and love of wonderful music.
-We are equally proud that Elizabeth has kindly agreed to become one of the vice-presidents of the DCFS.

 James Kirkwood was educated at Woodhouse Grammar School and was inspired to follow a musical career by his music teacher there, Muriel Gill.
 Two years in the R.A.F.
 (Suez Crisis) was followed by teacher training at Bretton Hall College of Music, Art and Drama and some years later at the Northern School of Music in Manchester where he gained a number of diplomas appertaining to various aspects of music education.